-What is the value of travel time savings for trucks from this project?
-(Score: 1-5) Is this project on a roadway with fixed route transit service?
+Is this project on a roadway with fixed route transit service?
 (Score: 5)

-Environmental and Traditionally Underserved Community Impacts
+Traditionally Underserved Community Impacts

 To ensure that environmental concerns, Title VI compliance and environmental justice principles are understood and implemented in the planning process, MPO planners identify residential patterns of low-income and minority populations so that the benefits and burdens of transportation investments can be fairly distributed.
-Environmentally sensitive areas are also identified to consider potential transportation project impacts.
 Methods are established to evaluate each transportation project proposal to determine the potential impact to the traditionally underserved populations.